JorgeOrtizV/GermanProgrammingLanguage/README.md

 # README
 ## Overview
-This Python script, named 'lgl_interpreter.py', encompasses all the essential functions required for constructing our interpreter.
-The file 'example_operations.gsc' includes a straightforward program designed to demonstrate the exercise's functionalities.
-Additionally, 'example_class.gsc' provides a detailed implementation of our classes.
-The 'example_trace.gsc' file is dedicated to outlining the functions we aim to trace.
-Lastly, 'reporting.py' is tasked with collecting tracer results and presenting them in an organized, tabular format.
+This Python script, named `lgl_interpreter.py`, encompasses all the essential functions required for constructing our interpreter.
+The file `example_operations.gsc` includes a straightforward program designed to demonstrate the exercise's functionalities.
+Additionally, `example_class.gsc` provides a detailed implementation of our classes.
+The `example_trace.gsc` file is dedicated to outlining the functions we aim to trace.
+Lastly, `reporting.py` is tasked with collecting tracer results and presenting them in an organized, tabular format.

 ## Features